 Six days ago, while boondocked near Kodachrome Basin State Park, Phoebe let out a loud CRASH as she rolled backward off the block I'd set up to adjust her clutch.
-When I got in to test-drive my work, it was to discover the clutch was no more.
+It wasn't long to realize the clutch was no more.

 I got her going using the starter (HURRAY for standard shift!!) and drove to Kanab where Tricky Ricky Rocks (see blogpost) had vetted Little's Diesel Service.

 In the course of things I consulted (this is for all you other Tracker enthusiasts out there) with Fritz Gafford, owner of Tracker Ranch in Livingston, Texas.
 Another Tracker driver met somewhere had described him as an aficionado.
 Over the course of our 20-minute conversation I came to appreciate his opinion.

 Over he last six days I've gained a feel for the vast gap 'tween Overlanding/RV living and homelessness.
 I was lucky to find a nice campspot within walking distance of town.
 Less than a stone's throw from Kanab Creek, aside from the highway noise and a few ATVers, it was idyllic.
 But thinking about it as a way of life brought into contrast the difference between the motorized mobile life and a shopping cart.